maatlabs/zescrow/README.md

 # Zescrow

-Execute and verify escrow transactions in zero-knowledge.
+Zescrow (for zero-knowledge escrow) is a trust-minimized, chain-agnostic, generic implementation of an escrow program using the RISC Zero zkVM as the zero-knowledge prover.

 ## Goals

 1. **Privacy-Preserving** - Reveal only necessary transaction details to counterparties
 2. **Chain-Agnostic** - Deploy same escrow logic across L1s/L2s via lightweight adapters
-3. **Dispute Minimization** - Cryptographic proof of condition satisfaction preempts 90%+ conflicts
+3. **Dispute Minimization** - Cryptographic proof of condition fulfillment preempts 90%+ conflicts

 ## Core Features